Anastasia Yendiki, PhD

 General Contact Information

 My research focuses on methods for mapping the circuitry of the human brain in health and disease.
 I have developed TRACULA (TRActs Constrained By UnderLying Anatomy), a software tool for reconstructing white-matter pathways from diffusion MRI data based on prior anatomical knowledge.
 Instead of enforcing hard constraints on the trajectories of the pathways, this approach includes a detailed probabilistic model of the anatomical regions that a pathway traverses at every point along its trajectory.
 This allows the same pathway to be reconstructed automatically in a novel subject, even if its shape and integrity differs from those of the subjects that were used to train the algorithm.
-Some of my current research projects include: validation and optimization of diffusion MRI; development of analysis methods for longitudinal diffusion MRI data; and applications in traumatic brain injury and Huntington's disease.
+Some of my current research projects include: algorithms for labeling and group analysis of white-matter bundles from diffusion MRI; validation and optimization of diffusion MRI; and applications in psychiatric disease.